Fort Hill (Frankfort, Kentucky): Today

 Fort Hill is now a park and historic site, owned and operated by the city of Frankfort's Parks, Recreation, and Historic Sites Department.
 The main attraction other than the two earthwork forts, is a tremendous a view of the city and the Kentucky River Valley.
 The 124 acre heavily forested Leslie Morris Park at Fort Hill preserves the remains of the two Civil War earthwork forts.
 In the early 2000s, the park was heavily used for Civil War reenactments.
 In 2001, an early 1800s log house, formerly belonging to the Sullivan Family, was gifted to the city of Frankfort by the Kentucky Fish & Wildlife Department.
-It is now known as the Sullivan House Visitor's Center, and is open seasonally for guests.
+It is now known as the Sullivan House Visitor Center, and is open seasonally for guests.
 The home contains a meeting space, a gift shop, and is the primary station for tour guides.
 It is open for visitors from Memorial Day until Halloween.
 The park is open year-round, from dawn until dusk.